-In traditional B2C, you can offer broad descriptions of the product you’re selling that may attract customers’ attention.
+In traditional B2C content marketing, you can offer broad descriptions of the product you’re selling that may attract customers’ attention.
 An example would be selling shoes to individual buyers.

 In B2B, your description of the goods or services should be well-organized and more informative for a business to invest in your idea.
 Much like endorsing a racing tournament with an energy drink company.
 You may have to answer questions like, what makes your energy drink a race car driver’s best asset?

 Traditionally, selling products or services to B2C markets requires generating an emotional response.
 That’s because individuals are interested in advertisements that are relatable to them on a personal level.
-When popular brands use sports stars and movie icons to endorse products, people are inspired to make a purchase.
+When popular brands use sports stars and movie icons to endorse products, people are inspired to purchase.
 That’s how customers can be nurtured by eliciting an emotional response.

 While gauging your solution’s scalability, examine how well it applies to your readers’ daily lives.
-For a consumer, your product may be meant for personal use or for a friend.
+For a consumer, your product may be meant for personal use or a friend.
 There’s not much in the way of their purchase decisions because their relation with your content is more immediate.

 In B2B content marketing, psychology is linked to the scalability of the solution you’re offering.
 Most goods and services may be for large-scale use, where the marketing mix requires more information about every aspect of your business.
 To convince a corporation about your idea, you have to pitch your software’s scalability as a secure asset for its business growth, not just the immediate satisfaction of knowing that you have a solution.
-And, the solution should have proven results.
+And the solution should have proven results.